-IDEA will convene a representative IDEA Wellness Council ("WC") that meets at least four times per year to establish goals for and oversee school health and safety policies and programs - including the development, implementation and periodic review and update of this policy.
-IDEA has chosen to utilize the National Healthy Kids Here Committee as the local school health advisory council ("SHAC") and WC to review and consider evidence-based strategies and techniques in order to develop and implement nutrition guidelines and wellness goals as required by federal law.
+Federal law requires that certain stakeholders be involved in the development, implementation, and periodic review and update of the wellness policy.
+IDEA Cincinnati has chosen to use the local school health advisory council ("SHAC") to review and consider evidence-based strategies and techniques in order to develop and implement nutrition guidelines and wellness goals as required by federal law.

-IDEA's wellness plan must address, at a minimum:
+IDEA Cincinnati's wellness plan must address, at a minimum:

-- 1) Strategies for soliciting involvement by and input from individuals interested in the wellness planand policy; - 2) Activities, benchmarks, and objectives for implementing wellness goals; - 3) Methods for measuring implementation of wellness goals; - 4) IDEA's standards for foods and beverages provided (but not sold) to students during the schoolday and while on campus; and - 5) Methods for communicating to the public information about IDEA's local wellness plan.
+- 1. Strategies for soliciting involvement by and input from individuals interested in the wellness plan and policy; - 2.
+Activities, benchmarks, and objectives for implementing wellness goals; - 3.
+Methods for measuring implementation of wellness goals; - 4.
+IDEA Cincinnati's standards for foods and beverages provided (but not sold) to students during the school day and while on campus; and - 5.
+Methods for communicating to the public information about IDEA Cincinnati's local wellness plan.

-In developing, implementing, and reviewing the guidelines and goals of IDEA's Wellness Policy and plan, the SHAC will allow participation by parents, students, representatives of IDEA's food service provider, physical education teachers, school health professionals, Board members, administrators, and members of the public.
-The SHAC will also solicit involvement and input from these other interested people:
+In developing, implementing, and reviewing the guidelines and goals of IDEA Cincinnati's Wellness Policy and plan, the SHAC will allow participation by parents, students, representatives of IDEA Cincinnati's food service provider, physical education teachers, school health professionals, Board members, administrators, and members of the public.
+The SHAC will also solicit involvement and input of these other interested persons: